Zastrozzi, A Romance

 Zastrozzi, A Romance is a 1986 four-part British television miniseries starring Tilda Swinton, Mark McGann, and Max Wall based on Percy Bysshe Shelley's 1810 eponymous Gothic horror novel.
-It was produced by Channel Four Films and shown on Channel 4 in the UK and on PBS in the U.S.
+It was produced by Channel Four Films and shown on Channel 4 in the UK and on PBS in the U.S. It was written and directed by David G. Hopkins.

 Plot

 The plot revolves around an outlaw, Zastrozzi, who seeks revenge against his half-brother, Verezzi, whom he kidnaps and tortures.
 The story is about revenge and obsession.
 Zastrozzi seeks the death of Verezzi motivated by revenge.
 He works with Matilda to destroy Verezzi's relationship with Julia, whom Verezzi intends to marry.
 They concoct a deception that Julia is dead.
 Verezzi believes the lie.
 He becomes vulnerable to Matilda's seduction.
-When Verezzi discovers that Julia is not dead, staggered by his own betrayal, he kills himself.
+When Verezzi discovers that Julia is not dead, staggered by his betrayal, he kills himself.
 Matilda kills Julia in retaliation.

 The setting and time period have been changed from 1810 Munich, Passau, and Venice to 1986 England.
 All of the major characters have been retained.